SassManMcGee/AITakeover-1985-/README.md

 ##### Website

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The website was purposely designed poorly, with the intent to make the user have to rely on the chatbot.
-Design choices included making similarly named tabs, products being placed in multiple tabs when they shouldn't, as well as using a "loud" color palette paired with a cluttered user interface.
+Design choices included making similarly named tabs, products being placed in multiple tabs when they logically should not be, as well as using a "loud" color palette paired with a cluttered user interface.
+The deisng of the website was intentionally very confusing in order to try and lead participants towards using the chatbot in order to complete the tasks at hand for the study.

 [home page](/Relevant_images/home_page.png)